spbu-coding-2023/graphs-graphs-6/README.md

-# Graph analysis app
+# Graphs visualizer app

-This app provides the ability to store graphs and analyze them.
+This app is a graph visualizer with ability to analyze the graph.

 ## Table of contents